scivision/PyLivestream/README.md

 * Python scripts compute good streaming parameters, and emit the command used to copy and paste if desired.
 * Works on any OS (Mac, Linux, Windows) and computing platform, including PC, Mac, and Raspberry Pi.
-* Uses a [pylivestream.ini](./src/pylivestream/pylivestream.ini) file to adjust all parameters.
+* Uses single JSON file pylivestream.json to adjust parameters.

 ### PyLivestream limitations